 Many utility companies offer more than one time-of-use policies.
 These plans may have different hours classified as peak hours, or may even include some “partial-peak” hours that charge less than peak rates, but more than off-peak rates.
 Many rates will depend not only on the hour that you’re using electricity, but also the season.
 Summer rates are often higher than winter rates because of energy-intensive air conditioning systems running during hot days.
 You might also have a plan that has lower peak rates, or fewer peak hours, on the weekends.

-Peak hours tend to be when you expect them, because it’s the time of day when most people are using electricity.
+Peak hours for electricity tend to be when you expect them because it’s the time of day when most people are using electricity.
 Generally, you can expect peak hours to start sometime in the afternoon and go into the evening, when people are returning home after a day of work and using more lights and appliances.
-The cheapest time of the day to use electricity is often very late at night, or early in the morning.

 Can I change my habits to use electricity during off-peak hours?